spook/ink2pdf/README.md

 For more control over how pages are mapped from layers, use *page prefixes*.
 Page prefixes are processed only in --prefixes (-x) mode.

-This works by prefixing each layer's name with a page number, using a special format.
+This works by prefixing each layer's name with a *sequence number*, using a special format.
 For example, consider these layer names:

     p1) Introduction